A Business Valuation is Not Just In the Numbers

 An appraiser will also look at the management of the operation itself.
 This includes not only the efficiency of the operations, but also the management of human capital.
 Often, we see business lacking in some of the most basic human resources functions, including compliance and required training.
 Sometimes, it is as simple as not even having a formal HR function at al. Businesses really are as strong as their weakest link when it comes to human resources, meaning that a shortfall in this area could lead to considerable financial impact and embarrassment for the business, as well as a potential valuation discount.

 From an operational perspective, an appraiser will be interested in both the data and so-called soft items.
 These include an analysis of financial ratios, operating margins, as well as trends in in the data.
 In addition, an appraisal should consider whether a company maintains proper oversight and management over facilities and equipment, purchasing, vendor management, suppliers, and even such things as intellectual property.
 We are surprised by the number of small businesses which fail to effectively plan for such things as equipment utilization, repair and replacement, not to mention effectively negotiate and maintain contracts with business partners and vendors.

-Jeffrey Elder, MBA is a Merger and Acquisition Advisor, IBBA Certified Business Intermediary, and Texas Certified Business Broker for Austin, Texas based International Business Exchange (IBEX)
+Jeffrey Elder, MBA is a Merger and Acquisition Advisor, IBBA Certified M&A advisor, and Texas Certified Business Broker for Austin, Texas based International Business Exchange (IBEX)

 Eric Boyce, CFA is CEO and co-founder of BKA Wealth Consulting, Inc. and BKA Business Consulting, LLC.
 He is a Chartered Financial Analyst (CFA) and he is a member of the National Association of Certified Valuators and Analysts (NACVA).